nyu-csci-ua-0480-008-spring-2020/renaauerbach-final-project/README.md

 ## User Stories or Use Cases

-1. As a non-registered user, I can register a new account with the site
-3. As a non-registered user, I can view the events page
+1. As a user, I can view the events page
-4. As a non-registered user, I can view the memory book page
-5. As a non-registered user, I can contact the organization via the contact page
-6. As a user, I can log in to the site
-7. As a user, I can register for an event
+2. As a user, I can register for an event
-8. As a user, I can view all the events I am registered for
+3. As a user, I can view the memory book page
-9. As a user, I can author a new memory
+4. As a user, I can author a new memory
-10. As a user, I can view all the memories I have authored
+5. As a user, I can contact the organization via the contact page

 ## Research Topics